mufeedali/bucket-manager/README.md

 - `bm down <stack-identifier>`:
     - Runs `podman compose down` for the specified stack (local or remote).
     - Use the identifier format.
 Tab completion is available.

+- `bm pull <stack-identifier>`:
+    - Runs `podman compose pull` for the specified stack (local or remote).
+    - Use the identifier format.
+Tab completion is available.

 - `bm refresh <stack-identifier>` (alias: `bm re ...`):
     - Performs a full refresh cycle: `pull`, `down`, `up -d`.
     - If the stack is local, it also runs `podman system prune -af`.